 Satellite Offices: An office in Warner Robins houses news, advertising and circulation staff.

-Well-known Newsroom Personalities: Columnist Ed Grisamore; Editorial Page Editor, columnist and TV personality Charles E. Richardson; multimedia reporter Liz Fabian; writer Joe Kovac
+Well-known Newsroom Personalities: Columnist Ed Grisamore; Editorial Page Editor and columnist Charles E. Richardson; multimedia reporter Liz Fabian; writer Joe Kovac

 Community Involvement: Georgia Sports Hall of Fame; Macon Symphony Orchestra; Cherry Blossom Festival; Museum of Aviation; Tubman Museum; Museum of Arts & Sciences; United Way; Macon Chamber of Commerce; Warner Robins Chamber of Commerce; Hay House; NewTown Macon; American Cancer Society; Grand Opera House; Home Builders Association of Middle Georgia and Warner Robins; Georgia National Fair; Georgia State Fair; Macon Civic Club; Warner Robins Civitan Club; Junior League of Macon; Rotary Club of Macon; Downtown Rotary Club of Macon; Warner Robins Rotary Club.